osuuj/nokia-city-data-analysis/dashboard-refactoring-plan.md

    - Moved all shared components to the common directory
    - Standardized component location and naming
    - Created barrel export files for improved importing
+   - Implemented bridge files for backward compatibility during refactoring

 2. **Current Status**:
    - The code structure now follows the view-based organization principle
    - All legacy directories have been removed
    - Components are organized according to their functionality
    - Error handling is consolidated in the common/error directory
+   - Bridge files are in place to maintain compatibility during transition
    - Some import paths still need to be updated throughout the codebase
    - Barrel exports have been created to simplify imports